jonathan-norris/jonathan-norris.github.io/about.md

 ### Working Papers
 <hr>

-**Aspirations and Inequality: Peer Effects in Education** (with <a href="https://sites.google.com/site/marcofongoni/home" style="color: #000;">Marco Fongoni</a>, <a href="https://sites.google.com/view/agneseromiti/home" style="color: black;">Agnese Romiti</a>, and Zhan Shi). <br/>
+**Income Inequality and Peer Effects in Education** (with <a href="https://sites.google.com/site/marcofongoni/home" style="color: #000;">Marco Fongoni</a>, <a href="https://sites.google.com/view/agneseromiti/home" style="color: black;">Agnese Romiti</a>, and Zhan Shi). <br/>
 <small>[ <a href="#/" onclick="visib('peerinequality')">Abstract</a> | [Draft (updated 14/2024)][peerinequality-draft] | [IZA Draft (previous version; different title)][peerinequality-iza] ] </small>

 <div id="peerinequality" style="display: none; text-align: justify; line-height: 1.2" ><small>
-We study the long-run effects of income inequality within peer compositions in schools.
-We propose a theoretical framework based on reference dependence where inequality in peer groups can generate aspiration gaps.
-Guided by predictions from this framework we find that an increase in the share of low-income peers within school-cohorts improves the educational outcomes of low-income students and negatively affects high-income students.
-We then find that better connections in the school network has an important role in mitigating these effects.
-Our results point to the role of inequality among peers, while also demonstrating potential to avoid these consequences.
+We study the long-run effects of income inequality within peer compositions.
+An increase in the share of low-income peers within school-cohorts improves the educational outcomes of low-income students and negatively affects high-income students.
+We show this pattern is not likely explained by commonly observed mechanisms.
+We then propose a model based on reference-dependent preferences and social comparison that rationalizes our findings, highlighting the role of frustration or motivation depending on students’ relative income.
+We also provide evidence consistent with this mechanism.
+Finally, we show that better connections in school can help to avoid such unintended consequences of income inequality.
 </small><br><br/></div>

 [peerinequality-draft]: {{site.baseurl}}/files/peerinequality_Update.pdf